tock/tock/doc/courses/rustconf/capsule.md

 3. Is there a limit on how many virtual alarms can be created?

 4. How many virtual alarms does the Hail boot sequence create?

+#### 8. **Extra credit**: Write a virtualization capsule for 9dof (∞)

+Remeber how you had to remove the userspace facing `ninedof` driver from Hail in order to use the accelerometer in your capsule?
+That was a bummer...

+If you have extra time, try writing a virtualization capsule for the `NineDof` HIL that will allow multiple clients to use it.
+This is a fairly open ended task, but you might find inspiration in the `virtua_alarm` and `virtual_i2c` capsules.